bitrise-io/devcenter/_articles/en/tips-and-tricks/android-tips-and-tricks.md

 ## Installing / Using Java version X

-{% include message_box.html type="note" title="Java 8 is now pre-installed" content=" Java 8 is now the pre-installed Java version on the [bitrise.io](https://www.bitrise.io/) Linux Stack.
+{% include message_box.html type="note" title="Java 8 is pre-installed" content=" Java 8 is the pre-installed Java version on the [bitrise.io](https://www.bitrise.io/) Linux Stack.
 This section is kept here for future reference, in case you'd need another Java version. "%}

 If you need a Java or JDK version which is not preinstalled on the Android stacks, you can follow this guide to install it.
 This example will install Java/JDK 8 with a `Do anything with Script step`, feel free to adapt it to the version you need.